 In 1987, The congregation marked its 35th anniversary and dedicated a multipurpose building which doubled as a sanctuary and a gymnasium for the school.
 In 1992 an expansion included a new childcare facility.

 In 2007, after 54 years of faithful ministry, the school closed due to declining enrollment.
 The congregation remains a strong supporter of Lutheran education by weekly educating our children, offering Vacation Bible School each year, and supporting the surrounding Lutheran Schools.
 Last year, in conjunction with the 500th anniversary of the Lutheran Reformation, we celebrated 65 years in ministry.
 The west side of our property was recently sold to the Rise School of Denver, tenants since 2005.
-We are eagerly entering into the building process to remodel the original building, that historic dairy barn, to suit the needs of our current congregation, we are in the process of designing a new building to replace the original sanctuary.
+To better suit the needs of our current congregation, we are in the process of designing a new building to replace the original sanctuary.

-Until the remodel of the building is complete, we are worshiping at a nearby congregation, Christ Lutheran Church.
+Until the building is complete, we are worshiping at a nearby congregation, Christ Lutheran Church.
 See here for more details.
 We continue to gather weekly with grateful hearts, receiving the Lord’s blessings in worship, growing in faith together, and serving the University Hills neighborhood as we are able.